The Debutante

 Hey!
 It was Mila.
 Have you heard from Chad?
 I hear Steph Sutton’s nose is out of joint.

 Issy shook her head in irritation.
-If Steph and Chad weren’t together in the first place, which they weren’t, then she had absolutely no right to be put out.
+If Steph and Chad weren’t together in the first place, which they weren’t, then she had no right to be put out.
 Chad wasn’t her property, and she could pretty much take her pick of the guys anyway, so it wasn’t like she was missing out.
 Deftly, Issy fired back a response.

-Oh.
-My.
-Gosh.
-Mila fired back, equally fast.
-Let’s hope so.
+I hope so, Mila fired back.
 It wouldn’t be the same without you.
-And we don’t want Steph Sutton swooping in to steal your date.No, thought Issy, she very much did not want that.
+And we don’t want Steph Sutton swooping in to steal your date.

 search previous next tag category expand menu location phone mail time cart zoom edit close